Duncanmoo/ama_module/README.md

 called giphy, and rather than my sprawling code I should rather have made that module a dependency and used that module's functions.

+On the template side I didn't really do anything there, just put the template in place.